amg0/NetMonitor/README.md

 1. it is rewritten in a little more modern way ( with a .lua file ) and the main plugin device (NETMON) allows for central configuration.
 You do not have to create all devices manually.
 2. will create automatically child device which are STANDARD Motion sensor devices ( same device type & actions & notifications ) for all your declared devices.

+### Version
+0.7 : support the inverted option per device ( 0 : show tripped when offline  1: show tripped when online )

 ### Variables
 The time between each polling rate is configurable by the PollRate variable and devices are polled in a round robin way. so you are garanteed that the VERA is not over used, but of course the status is only close to real time and it depends on the number of device you monitor.